 Staff at SpareBank 1 SMN must be recognised for their high ethical standards.
 To this end they must display a conduct that is perceived to be confidence inspiring, honest and trustworthy and in compliance with the norms, rules and statutes by which the society is governed in contexts where the staff are identified with the Group.
 SpareBank 1 SMN’s ethical rules deal inter alia with legal (in)capacity; relationships to customers, suppliers and competitors; securities trading; insider rules and relevant finances of the individual.
 This body of rules applies to all employees and elected officers in governing bodies.

 All staff and elected officers at SpareBank 1 SMN are obliged by external requirements and internal guidelines to regard as confidential any information about the Group’s or a customer’s circumstances which comes to their knowledge in the course of their work.
 This duty of confidentiality applies not only in respect of third parties but also towards colleagues who have no need for the information in question in their work.
-Further, no SpareBank 1 SMN staff may, via computer systems or by any other means, actively seek information about other colleagues or customers that is not necessary for their work.
+Further, no SMN staff members may, via computer systems or by any other means, actively seek information about other colleagues or customers that is not necessary for their work.
 SpareBank 1 SMN’s ethical rules stipulate that a staff member must immediately inform his/her superior or other contact persons defined in a special whistleblowing procedure if he/she learns of circumstances that breach applicable external statutes and rules or constitute significant violations of internal provisions.
-Staff members who report misconduct in accordance with internal procedures will not be subjected to any burden associated with whistleblowing.
+Staff members who report misconduct in accordance with internal procedures will not be subjected to any retaliatory action as a result of the disclosure.

 Reference is also made to a separate chapter on corporate social responsibility in this annual report.

 Deviations from point 1 of the Code of Practice: None